CDAMXI/LeetCode/README.md

 - 🧪 All exercises include example test cases in the main method.

 ##Side Notes
 - 📌 Some problems are inspired by real-world needs or common programming exercises and may not exist as standalone LeetCode problems.
+Said exercises are:
+    - "IntegerToBinary"